cfpb/new-relic-installer/README.md

 # new-relic-installer
-Ansible scripts for installing New Relic agents.
+Ansible scripts for provisioning very simple LAMP PHP and wsgi Python applications on CentOS 6.5, and then installing New Relic agents.